Thibault-GILLARD/Blue_Robot_2022/README.md

 ![com_arduino](https://user-images.githubusercontent.com/117235512/202085686-4673ef6e-fd74-4ce8-b883-b64c55b404b6.gif)

-Des logiciel tel aue YAT ou bien Serial Port Monitor peuvent aussi etre utiliser pour les premier tests.
+Software such as YAT or Serial Port Monitor can also be used for initial testing.
 Just configure the COM to match the table below :

 <div align="center">